VB6Enjoyer/vb6enjoyer-30-days-of-javascript/README.md

   <li>Simple animation using dynamic styling through JS</li>
   <li>World countries data and population/languages stats visualization web app with filtering and conditional sorting, and form validator using RegEx</li>
 </ol>

+The exercises from day 21 onwards are generally interesting and can take a few hours to make, especially if you have attention to detail like me.
+Some require a bit of slightly complex logic.
+Since the challenge doesn't include any reference files for the apps that I had to build, all of them were built using images and gifs provided in the challenge as reference, so there are some liberties taken.